 If your firm decides to continue to work at the physical office, there are a few things to consider.
 There are additional things you must do in order to follow the current national, or state, workplace regulations.

 If you plan to keep your office open, your firm should try to limit the number of people working.
-You can do this by creating a schedule who will be working from home and in the office to limit.
+You can do this by creating a schedule for who will be working from home and in the office to limit.
 Rotation schedules could be used so everyone will have the chance to come into the office for things they might need.
 They can meet with clients in the office, access documents, or receive mail and/or messages.

 In some states, no more than ten (10) people can be in one area.
-Also, in many states even have the maximum amount of people at three (3) in an area.
+Also, many states even have the maximum amount of people at three (3) in an area.
 Also, placing the tape on the floor every six (6) feet can help your clients feel safe and secure.

 What to do with Clients?